adriangenge/odin-recipes/README.md

-This will be a basic recipe website that was built using html.
+This is a basic recipe website that was built using html.

 The purpose of this project is to practice basic html skills, file organisation, and git commits.